Azure-Security-Portfolio/rbac-jit-vm-access/README.md

 ## Steps Performed

-1. Resource and VM Creation
+1. Resource Group Creation
-   - Created resource group: SecLab2-RG in East US.
+   - Created the resource group SecLab2-RG for isolation and simple cleanup (Screenshot: ResourceGroup-Create-SecLab2-RG.png)

+2. Virtual Machine Deployment
-   - Deployed a Windows Server 2022 VM: SecLab2-VM (size: B1s).
+   - Deployed Windows Server 2022 VM SecLab2-VM (B1s size) in the new resource group.
-   - Verified creation and resource organization.
+   - Verified VM status and public IP assignment (Screenshot: VM-Overview-SecLab2-VM.png)

-2. RBAC Role Assignment
+3. RBAC Role Assignment
-   - Created Azure AD test user: labtestuser@azurelabstest.onmicrosoft.com.
+   - Opened Access control (IAM) and started a new role assignment.
-   - Assigned the “Virtual Machine Contributor” role to the test user at the resource group scope using Access Control (IAM).
+   - Assigned the Virtual Machine Contributor role to test user at the resource group scope (Screenshot: RBAC-AddRoleAssignment-VirtualMachineContributor.png)
-   - Confirmed the user’s role assignment via the portal.

-3. Permission Verification
+4. RBAC Assignment Verification
+   - Confirmed via the Role Assignments tab that the test user had the correct least-privilege role (Screenshot: RBAC-RoleAssignments-VM-or-RG.png)
-   - Confirmed the test user could only start/stop/restart the VM and could not delete the resource group or manage roles.
+   - Additionally verified the test user was scoped correctly on the resource group (Screenshot: RBAC-LabTestUser-VirtualMachineContributor-SecLab2-RG.png)
-   -Verified effective permissions using the Access Control (IAM) “Role assignments” and “Check access” features.
-   - (Direct login as test user not possible due to Azure subscription limits; permissions documented via admin screenshots.)

-4. Defender for Servers / JIT Access
+5. Enable Defender for Servers
-   - Enabled Microsoft Defender for Servers on the subscription to allow JIT features (*Note: Just-In-Time VM Access could not be enabled in this environment due to Azure portal limitations for this subscription.
-In a standard enterprise subscription, the process would continue by enabling JIT on the VM via Defender for Cloud, as documented here.)
-   - Demonstrated understanding and documented steps for JIT access control, including screenshot of Defender for Servers activation.
+   - Enabled the Microsoft Defender for Servers plan in the subscription as a prerequisite for advanced controls (such as JIT.
+Screenshot: DefenderForServers-Enabled-AfterSave.png)

-5. Cleanup
+6. Cleanup
-   - Deleted the resource group (SecLab2-RG), ensuring all associated resources (VM, disks, NIC, NSG, public IP) were also removed to prevent ongoing charges.
+   - Deleted the resource group SecLab2-RG, removing all lab resources (VM, disks, NIC, public IP, NSG) to prevent ongoing costs.
-   - Disabled Defender for Servers in the subscription after the lab to avoid future costs from advanced security features.
+   - Disabled Defender for Servers in the subscription after the lab.
-   - Verified removal in the Azure Portal to confirm there are no remaining active resources or security plans from the lab.

 ---